sartography/example-process-models/examples/2-in-depth/direct-api-calls/README.md

 ```bash
 echo 828e99f8-8437-42b5-854e-a51e2c0a23ad > t
 ```
-Now we ave a file called "t" that contains our key.
-This way you can just past many of the commands below.
+Now we have a file called "t" that contains our key.
+This way you can just paste many of the commands below.

 # Step 2:  Create an instance of this process